txzhao/Model-Control-RCV/README.md

 ## Motivation

+### User story

+“As an autonomous-vechicle researcher at [Integrated Transport Research Lab (ITRL)](https://www.itrl.kth.se/), I want to easily observe and pre-test the performance of an automatic controller so that I can understand whether this controller is ready to be applied and tested on the RCV.”

 ## How to run

 ### Run simulator

-To launch the simulator and run different controllers on it before RCV test run, please read this [part](https://github.com/txzhao/car_demo#how-to-run) of the repo *txzhao/car_demo*.
+To launch the simulator and run different controllers before RCV test run, please read this [part](https://github.com/txzhao/car_demo#how-to-run) of the repo *txzhao/car_demo*.

 ### RCV test run